Find businesses who can help you enjoy hunting in areas managed by DOC.

 DOC issues permits for hunting in the Mangatawhiri Forest Conservation Area.
 Pigs and goats are generally the only animals hunted, although escaped deer are occasionally encountered.

 There are two hunting blocks on Great Barrier Island.
 Pigs are the only animals hunted on Great Barrier.
 A hunting permit is required.

-The Warkworth Area Office issues permits for hunting in three reserves.
+DOC issues permits for hunting in three reserves in the North Auckland area.
 Goats are generally the only animals hunted in these reserves.
 A hunting permit is required.

 On Great Barrier Island you can take a soak in thermal springs, tramp through coastal forests or snorkel in an isolated cove.
 Boating, kayaking and fishing are other popular activities on the island.